lfelipesv/lfelipesv.github.io/aboutme.md

 I am currently a **Postdoctoral Researcher** at the **Max Planck Institute for Security and Privacy (MPI-SP), Bochum, Germany**.

-My research aims to develop **Generative AI** methods for **basic science** applications, especially drug discovery (protein and antibody design) and climate change.
+My research aims to develop **Generative AI** methods for **basic science** applications, especially drug discovery (protein and antibody design) and demographic research.
 For this, I am particularly interested in developing novel **reinforcement learning** (RL) algorithms, **graph neural networks** (GNNs), and **diffusion-based** models.
 Currently, I am working towards **Generative AI for protein and antibody design** applied to drug discovery in the following topics:

 - **Generative AI for Protein/Antibody Design**: protein sequence design via RL, antigen-conditioned antibody design using geometric deep learning, graph neural networks and diffusion models.
-- **Protein Foundation Models that uses both 1D sequence and 3D structure information**: development algorithms and training protein foundation models that incorporate 1D and 3D (multimodal) information.
 - **AI-based methods for Protein/Antibody Design**: training of antibody-specific models for structure prediction, inverse folding, and error prediction.

-My general interests include artificial intelligence, deep reinforcement learning, and applied deep learning.
+My general interests include artificial intelligence, deep reinforcement learning, robotics, and applied deep learning.
 From these, I am particularly interested in:

 - **Deep Reinforcement Learning**: improving sampling efficiency and performance by developing new credit assignment and exploration methods, goal-conditioned RL, graph structure refinement via RL.
+- **Large Language Models applied to Robotics**: investigation of the potential and risks of LLMs and foundation models for robotics.
 - **Graph Neural Networks**: development of novel algorithms to be applied to target-conditioned protein design, applying GNNs to error prediction.
 - **Diffusion Models**: application of diffusion-based models for 3D structure generation, development of diffusion algorithms for 3D full atom protein structure generation.